Great Dismal Swamp maroons: Location

 The Great Dismal Swamp spans an area of southeastern Virginia and northeastern North Carolina between the James River near Norfolk, Virginia, and the Albemarle Sound near Edenton, North Carolina.
 The swamp is estimated to have originally been over 1 e6acre, but human encroachment has destroyed up to 90% of the swampland.

 Today, the Great Dismal Swamp National Wildlife Refuge is just over 112 e3acre.
 The swamp also includes Lake Drummond, which is about 3,100 acres (13 square km).
 The Great Dismal Swamp is now preserved and protected from further destruction by the Dismal Swamp Act of 1974 which included Great Dismal Swamp National Wildlife Refuge, and North Carolina's declaration of the Dismal Swamp State Park.

 References in literature and art

 In 1842, Henry Wadsworth Longfellow wrote the poem "The Slave in Dismal Swamp" for his collection Poems on Slavery.
 The poem uses six quintain stanzas to tell about the "hunted Negro", mentioning the use of bloodhounds and describing the conditions as being "where hardly a human foot could pass, or a human heart would dare".
 The poem may have inspired artist David Edward Cronin, who served as a Union officer in Virginia and witnessed the effect of slavery, to paint Fugitive Slaves in the Dismal Swamp, Virginia in 1888.

 In 1856, Harriet Beecher Stowe, the author of Uncle Tom's Cabin, published her second anti-slavery novel, Dred: A Tale of the Great Dismal Swamp.
 The title character is a maroon of the Great Dismal Swamp who preaches against slavery and incites slaves to escape.

+In 2022, Amina Luqman-Dawson published a young adult novel called Freewater, set in the Great Dismal Swamp.
+In 2023, the historical fiction novel won the Newbery Medal as well as the Coretta Scott King Award.